mgpixel/ECE-391/README.md

 Now on Discussion week 7/lecture 13, another minor update but some progress again.

-## v0.51
+## v0.52

-Lecture 13 being updated, discussion updated later.
+Lecture 13 updated, still have to do discussion but might skip to just lecture 14.